dan-zx/foursquare4j/README.md

 // Remeber that some API Endpoints doesn't require an access token. foursquareApi.setAccessToken("Access Token");

+// Optionally, set the locale for internationalized responses
+// By default, the responses are in English foursquareApi.setLocale(new Locale.Builder().setLanguage("es").build());

 // We can make request now.
 Result<User> result = foursquareApi.getUser("self");